La Onda: Society from the Mexican Revolution to the 1970s

 Mexican society had undergone a tremendous change after the Mexican Revolution; a period of modernization pushed by the ruling Partido Revolucionario Institucional (PRI).
 Mexican society had a great deal to do with the growth and popularity of the Mexican counterculture.
 "The country’s transformation from predominantly rural to urban, the expansion of national industries, the emergence of a mixed economy with a high profile, and the expansion of educational institutions all fostered the impression that Mexico had finally emerged from the blight of underdevelopment and was on the road to peace and prosperity".
 The PRI wanted Mexico to become an evolved and prosperous country, like the United States.

-As Mexican society grew more and more inspired by and connected to other foreign countries, the cultural dos and don’ts became more similar to those of other countries - especially those of the United States.
-As rock and roll music and American television and movies arrived in Mexico, the youth changed and slowly evolved a rebellious stage inspired by the youth rebellion of the United States.
+As Mexican society grew more and more inspired by and connected to other foreign countries, the cultural dos and don’ts became more similar to those of other countries, especially those of the United States.
+As rock and roll music and American television, and movies arrived in Mexico, the youth changed and slowly evolved into a rebellious stage inspired by the youth rebellion of the United States.
 One of the major ways in which the youth of Mexico began to rebel was by listening to and performing rock and roll.
 At first, they would perform famous songs in English from famous English-speaking rock and rollers like Elvis Presley, the Beatles, and the Rolling Stones.
-The Mexican government saw a chance to reach Mexican youth by supporting rock and roll music and helping Mexican musicians to play rock and roll music.
+The Mexican government saw a chance to reach Mexican youth by supporting rock and roll music and helping Mexican musicians play rock and roll music.
 The government hoped to change the meaning of the music.
 Instead of rebellion, the music would inspire support for the Mexican government and promote becoming upstanding citizens.
-But "government efforts to blockade the arrival of foreign music indirectly contributed to the emergence of a native rock’n’roll product and more and more rock and roll bands began to emerge.
+But "government efforts to blockade the arrival of foreign music indirectly contributed to the emergence of a native rock’n’roll product, and more and more rock and roll bands began to emerge.

-Rock and roll represented a connection between the youth of Mexico, and the trend-setting youth of America.
-Both countries had modernized rapidly after World War II, and an effect of this modernization was a desire for a unifying identity that separate from that of past generations with a Revolutionary identity, and especially from that of their parents and grandparents fought for and brought about the Mexican Revolution.
+Rock and roll represented a connection between the youth of Mexico and the trend-setting youth of America.
+Both countries had modernized rapidly after World War II, and an effect of this modernization was a desire for a unifying identity that separated from that of past generations with a Revolutionary identity, and especially from that of their parents and grandparents who fought for and brought about the Mexican Revolution.
 The harder the PRI tried to control the identity of Mexico’s citizens, the more the youth of Mexico felt it necessary to fight back.